-Radcliffe Alumnae Professor at the Radcliffe Institute and Monroe Gutman Professor of Latin American Affairs in the Faculty of Arts and Sciences
+Radcliffe Alumnae Professor at the Radcliffe Institute and Monroe Gutman Professor of Latin American Affairs in the Harvard Faculty of Arts and Sciences

-Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute, professor of public policy at Harvard Kennedy School, and professor of sociology in the Faculty of Arts and Sciences
+Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute, professor of public policy at Harvard Kennedy School, and professor of sociology in the Harvard Faculty of Arts and Sciences

-Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute and Professor of Law at Harvard Law School
+Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute and professor of law at Harvard Law School

 Carol K. Pforzheimer Professor at the Radcliffe Institute and Ryan Family Professor of Human Rights Policy at Harvard Kennedy School